In this post, we will reveal Adware signs and effects. Plus, how to remove them from your web browsers.

-Adware is a malicious software (malware), which prompts up ads on computer screens – usually while surfing the net.
-There is, however, more to this program, compared to a typical malware.
-And this article brings you a concise review, showing the signs, effects, common examples and how to remove adware.
+However, there is more to this program than malware.
+And this article brings you a concise review, showing the signs, effects, common examples, and how to remove adware.

 Want to learn more about this malicious program?
 Read on!